whalestackhq/wordpress-plugin/README.md

 # COINQVEST WordPress Plugin

-This is the official WordPress Plugin for COINQVEST.
-Accept and settle payments in digital currencies on your WordPress site.
+This is the official WordPress Plugin for COINQVEST, a leading [cryptocurrency payment processor](https://www.coinqvest.com).
+Accept Bitcoin on your WordPress website and settle payments in crypto and fiat currencies.

 This WordPress plugin implements the PHP REST API documented at https://www.coinqvest.com/en/api-docs

 Key Features
 ------------

-* Accepts Bitcoin (BTC), Ethereum (ETH), Ripple (XRP), Stellar Lumens (XLM) and Litecoin (LTC) payments from customers.
+* Accepts Bitcoin (BTC), Ethereum (ETH), Ripple (XRP), Stellar Lumens (XLM) and Litecoin (LTC) payments on your WordPress website from your customers.
-* Instantly settles in your preferred national currency (USD, EUR, ARS, BRL, NGN).
+* Instantly settles in your preferred fiat currency (USD, EUR, ARS, BRL, NGN).
 * Sets the product price in your national currency - 45 fiat currencies are available, see full list [here](https://www.coinqvest.com/en/api-docs#get-exchange-rate-global).
-* Doesn't require any e-commerce setup on your WordPress site.
+* Doesn't require any e-commerce setup on your WordPress website.
-* Embeds a payment button in any page, post or widget of your WordPress site.
+* Embeds a payment button in any page, post or widget of your WordPress website.
 * Sets the product price in your national currency.
 * Sets the checkout language in your preferred language.
 * Eliminates chargebacks and gives you control over refunds.